-A high-end gaming PC will cost you well over $1000 dollars if you need top-end processing power and want to splurge on luxuries like liquid cooling.
-But you can build a good gaming PC for less than $1,000 that can handle most modern games at medium settings.
+A high-end gaming PC will cost $2000 or more if you need top-end processing power and want to splurge on luxuries like liquid cooling.
+But that’s not a necessity, and you can build a perfectly capable gaming PC for around $1000 or even less.

 How do you find out how much a gaming PC will cost you?
 Step one is determining how much money you have to spend and what kind of performance you expect from the system.
 Based on those guidelines, you can begin buying parts and putting everything together.

-We’ll cover some common questions about the cost of building a gaming PC along, compare the pros and cons of building your own vs. buying a prebuilt gaming PC, and throw in some pointers on buying parts for a custom build.
+We’ll cover some common questions about the cost of building a gaming PC, compare the pros and cons of building your own vs. buying a prebuilt gaming PC, and offer advice on buying parts for a custom build.

 Better Question: How Much Can You Spend?